sighjs/sigh/docs/writing-plugins.md

  ◉ lodash
  ◉ sigh-core
 ```
+Your github username/author and CI choices are remembered and used as the defaults next time you run this command.

 It will then generate you scaffold for a plugin in the current directory according to the answers you give.